Please note that Tapas no longer supports Internet Explorer.

 Books.

-For almost fifteen minutes, Astra didn’t even touch any of them.
+For almost fifteen minutes, Astra didn’t so much as touch a book's spine.
 She just wandered through the maze of literature, ogling at the vastness of the collection.
-This place was a bibliophile’s haven, she thought privately, her fingers itching to reach for a tome and flip through it.
+This place was a bibliophile’s haven, she thought privately.
+Did they let commoners borrow books?
+Because she very much wanted to.

 Bang!